JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_usage_part_3.md

     sudo rm /etc/apache2/conf.d/munin

-And create a new `munin.conf` file like so:
+Create a new `munin.conf` file like so:

     sudo nano /etc/apache2/conf.d/munin.conf

-And add this to that file:
+Then add this to that file:

     <Directory "/var/cache/munin/www">
       Options Indexes MultiViews FollowSymLinks